Crochet Everyday Cardigan Pattern and Video Tutorial

 - Using a 4.0 mm crochet hook, cast on 174 / 176 / 180 / 182 chains .

-- Change to a 3.0 mm hook and knit back and forth:
+- Change to a 3.0 mm crochet hook and work back and forth:

 - 6 sc at each end (these will form the elastic edge).
-The outermost stitch is worked in its entirety; the other 5 sc, only in the back loop .
+The outermost stitch is worked in full; the other 5 sc are worked only through the back loop .

 - Repeat elastic + pm + elastic for 26 / 28 / 30 / 32 rounds .